chakra-ui/chakra-ui/CONTRIBUTING.md

 ## Development

-To improve our development process, we've setup a couple of systems.
+To improve our development process, we've set up a couple of systems.
 Chakra UI uses a monorepo structure, this means each component is it's own package and can use consumed independently.